 Swimmers can take a dip in the cool lake waters.
-Please stay within the designated swimming area and be aware that there are no lifeguards on duty.
+Please stay within the designated swimming area.

 Meziadin Lake Park is an excellent location for canoeing or kayaking and offers beautiful views of the surrounding landscape.